danhorst/danhorst.com/content/lists/behavior-change.md

 5. Shape behavior by removing rewards for an undesired behavior or reducing the consequences of a desired behavior
 6. Discourage undesired behavior by doling out punishment

-## ORIGIONAL: Hierarchy of Procedures for Humane and Effective Practice
+## ORIGINAL: Hierarchy of Procedures for Humane and Effective Practice

 1. _Health, nutritional, and physical factors:_ Ensure that any indicators for possible medical, nutritional, or health factors are addressed by a licensed veterinarian.
 The consultant should also address potential factors in the physical environment.
 2. _Antecedents:_ Redesign setting events, change motivations, and add or remove discriminative stimuli (cues) for the problem behavior.